-This post was is no way sponsored or connected with Moz.
+This post was in no way sponsored or connected with Moz.
 We’re not affiliates and there’s no incentive for us in creating this post.
-If you have some time I’d recommend that you poor a cup of coffee and sit down and read through the entire guide.
+If you have some time I’d recommend that you pour a cup of coffee and sit down and read through the entire guide.

 I’d love to hear your thoughts in the comment section below.